To be considered for this programme, applicants must meet the following requirements:

 - Candidates without the prescribed educational and industry backgrounds may be admitted on an exceptional basis.
 Such students will have to obtain relevant industry experience prior to enrolment or during the first year of enrolment, and undertake extra coursework as determined by the supervisor and/or School Research Committee.

 - Candidates whose Master's degrees did not include thesis/dissertation research components must provide other documented evidence of previous scholarly research experience.

 Applicants who do not have a degree for which English was the language of instruction at a recognised university must provide one of the following as proof of language proficiency:

 - A minimum score of 580 in paper-based test (with a score of at least 4 or above in the Test of Written English) or 92 in internet-based test (with a writing score of 23 or above) in the Test of English as a Foreign Language (TOEFL); or

 - A Band Score of at least 6.5 overall (with score for the writing component at 6.0 or above) in the International English Language Testing System (IELTS).

 Applicants may be required to attend interviews or take tests to further demonstrate their language proficiency.

-All applications must be made online via PolyU's Academic Secretariat eAdmission system.
+All applications must be made online via PolyU's Academic Registry eAdmission system.